 Delegates from Australia and New Zealand heard from science communicators, journal editors, news reporters, content marketers and business owners about how to maintain integrity in challenging fields – from commercial organisations to highly-regulated environments.

 Here are some of the key take-homes from AMWA’s 2018 medical writing conference: integrity in a post-truth world.
+You can also read our newer post on lessons from AMWA 2020 here.

 Medical writing conference keynote message: Be authentic